bbauska/JS-InterviewQuestions-JS/README.md

 <h3>107: How will you read or write in a file using JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-An I/O operation such as reading or writing is not possible.
-However, “Java Applet” can be implemented to read files for script.</p>
+<p>An I/O operation such as reading or writing is not possible.
+However, “Java
+Applet” can be implemented to read files for script.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>108: How will you create rich, responsive display and editor user interface?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using knockout we can create rich, responsive display and editor user interface.
+<p>Using knockout we can create rich, responsive display and editor user
+interface.
 It is JavaScript library which implements the model view- viewmodel pattern.
 It is used to create UI and allows dynamic updation and can be used with any server or client.</p>